Gordon25/tp/docs/UserGuide.md

 title: SoConnect User Guide
 ---

-SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, as well as to keep track of noteworthy events, optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
-If you can type fast, SoConnect can get your contact management tasks done faster than traditional _GUI_ apps.
+Made by you, for you, SoConnect is a **desktop app for _SoC_ students to manage contacts of _Professors_ and _Teaching Assistants_.
+It is also the goto app for managing noteworthy events, optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
+If you can type fast, managing your contacts will be a **breeze** with SoConnect.

-This User Guide will help you to familiarise yourself with your SoConnect quickly and teach you the full range of features it offers.
+This User Guide aims to help you familiarise yourself with your SoConnect quickly and teach you the full range of features it offers.
+So start on this journey today, we promise you will not regret!

 * Table of Contents